 Since that ruling, the Marbury precedent has been used by judicial activists to violate the limits of judicial power outlined in Article III of our Constitution.
-It has thus eroded Rule of Law and created a sort of quiet constitutional crisis that may ultimately be more ruinous to our nation than that which led to the War Between the States.
+It has thus eroded Rule of Law and created a quiet constitutional crisis of decay and ruin.

-Prior to Woodrow Wilson’s “progressive” presidency, and prior to Franklin Roosevelt’s further expansion of the central government with his “New Deal” social welfare programs, the courts were still largely populated with originalists — that is, those who properly rendered legal interpretation based on the Constitution’s “original intent.”
+Prior to Woodrow Wilson’s “progressive” presidency, and Franklin Roosevelt’s further expansion of central government power with his “New Deal” social welfare programs, the courts were still largely populated with Originalists — that is, those who properly rendered legal interpretation based on the Constitution’s “original intent.”
 Because of this, Roosevelt was often at odds with the courts.

-So determined was FDR to overstep the constitutional limits on the executive branch that in 1937 he attempted to increase the number of justices on the Supreme Court from nine to 15, with the expectation that his six newly minted appointees would give him a favorably predisposed activist majority.
+So determined was FDR to overstep the constitutional limits on the executive branch that in 1937 he covertly conceived a plan to increase the number of justices on the Supreme Court from nine to 15, with the expectation that his six newly minted appointees would give him a favorably predisposed activist majority.
 (It’s no coincidence that the term “living constitution” was coined that same year.)

-Roosevelt failed in his attempted coup, but during his unprecedented three terms in office (he died 11 weeks into his fourth term, and the 22nd Amendment, which set a two-term limit on the presidency, was passed by Congress in 1947 and ratified by the states in 1951), he appointed a whopping eight Supreme Court justices.
-Their activist rulings consistently allowed him to enact his New Deal policies and expand the power and scope of the state.
-A fair reading of history shows that his policies also helped prolong the Great Depression.
+Roosevelt’s effort to pack the courts went down to resounding bipartisan defeat, but during his unprecedented three terms in office (he died 82 days into his fourth term), he appointed a whopping eight Supreme Court justices.
+Their activist rulings consistently allowed him to enact his statist New Deal policies and greatly expand the power and scope of the central government.

-But by the mid-20th century, statist executives had all but co-opted the judiciary, and those who favor judicial despotism have been devitalizing Rule of Law ever since.
+By the mid-20th century, statist executives had all but co-opted the judiciary, and those who favored judicial despotism have been devitalizing Rule of Law ever since.

-In the decades that followed, the notion of a “living constitution,” one subject to contemporaneous judicial interpretation molded by political agendas, became the standard in federal courts.
-With increasing frequency, judicial activists — jurists who “legislate from the bench” by issuing rulings at the behest of like-minded special-interest constituencies — were nominated and confirmed to the Supreme Court.
+In the decades that followed FDR’s reign, the notion of a “living constitution” subject to contemporaneous judicial interpretation molded by political agendas, infested many federal court jurisdictions.
+With increasing frequency, those judicial activists “legislating from the bench,” were nominated and confirmed to the Supreme Court by like-minded politicians.

 This degradation in Rule of Law was codified by the Warren Court in Trop v.
 Dulles (1958).
 In that ruling, the High Court noted that the Constitution should comport with “evolving standards … that mark the progress of a maturing society.”
-In other words, the Warren Court concluded that the Constitution should be a fully pliable document, “a mere thing of wax in the hands of the judiciary which they may twist and shape into any form they please,” as Thomas Jefferson had forewarned.
+In other words, the Warren Court believed that the Constitution should be a fully pliable document, as Thomas Jefferson had forewarned, “a mere thing of wax in the hands of the judiciary which they may twist and shape into any form they please.”

 Since then, activist judges have not only undermined the plain language of our Constitution but have also done equal injury to the Bill of Rights.

-More recently, the late Justice Antonin Scalia wrote, “[There’s] the argument of flexibility and it goes something like this: The Constitution is over 200 years old and societies change.
+More recently, the late Justice Antonin Scalia wrote: “[There’s] the argument of flexibility and it goes something like this: The Constitution is over 200 years old and societies change.
 It has to change with society, like a living organism, or it will become brittle and break.
 But you would have to be an idiot to believe that; the Constitution is not a living organism; it is a legal document.
-It says something and doesn’t say other things.”
+It says some things and doesn’t say other things.”